 “Here you are.”
 The midwife announced cheerfully.
 “Careful now.”

 She turned her head in time to see her body’s evicted tenant laid on the center of her chest, their flushed skin extraordinarily warm and soft.
-Clearly, the newborn disagreed and complained about this new thing called “cold” with hiccuped wails and squirming limbs, prompting a blanket to fall over their back.
-Annie’s arms ran on instinct and encircled the child, carefully caressing their back through the fuzzy blanket, tucking the fabric in for insulated heat to ease the loud cauterwals, her other hand’s fingers petting over a tuft of platinum blonde head curls.
+The newborn made hiccuped wails against the newfound cold, squirming chubby limbs atop the new mother until a blanket fell over their back.
+Annie’s arms ran on instinct and encircled the child, carefully caressing their back through the fuzzy blanket, tucking the fabric in to keep in heat and ease the loud caterwauls until they became soft whines.
+Her other hand’s fingers petted over a tuft of platinum blonde head curls, soft and new to her touch.

 Somewhere in her hearing, Annie heard the midwife speak and Connie moan, but she ignored them, favoring to note how much of a small, fussy thing this child was.
-A pink, scrunched forehead repeatedly buried into her sternum, the baby letting out a whine and curling and uncurling adorably small hands in frustration when it was discovered that burrowing back into their familiar cocoon was impossible.
+A pink, scrunched forehead repeatedly buried into her sternum, the baby letting out a defeated whine and curling and uncurling adorably small hands in frustration when burrowing back into their familiar cocoon was found to be impossible.
 But an unshakable dedication inspired more nudges and wriggles, proving to Annie that already, this baby was too much like her.

-Worry should have taken root, but adoration unhid the teeth from her smile instead.
+She should have been worried but adoration unhid the teeth from her smile instead.

 “Annie!!”
 The door burst open with a kick.
 A sinewy Corpsman sprinted inside, his face red from exertion, and short, cropped hair slick with sweat.
 He looked over at her, panting, her head quirking up and brows furrowing with surprise to see his swords drawn and clothes a disheveled mess.
 His eyes fell on the blanketed infant on Annie’s chest, a smile peaking on his lips before swapping his attention over to the midwife, wordlessly searching for answers.